tylers122/customCompiler/README.md

 ### Variables

-Variables in Nucleo are declared using the `let` or `var` keywords followed by the variable name and an optional initial value:
+Variables in Nucleo are declared using the `var` keywords followed by the variable name and an optional initial value:

-let x = 5;\
-var y = "hello";
+var x = 5;

 ### Constants